 2. Tracking progress towards objectives in real-time

 One of the core elements of the performance management process lies in the ability to track progress towards the completion of objectives in real-time.
-This is best achieved by setting clear metrics to measure success and failure which are understood by everyone involved in the objective at hand.
+This is best achieved by using a performance management system to set clear metrics to measure success and failure which are understood by everyone involved in the objective at hand.

 Common methods used to measure performance include:

 - Objectives and Key Results (OKRs).
 Role-related goals with tangible expected results can be tracked via objectives and key results (OKRs).
 Metrics relating to output, sales and other measures can be easily tracked via this method.

 - Key Performance Indicators (KPIs).
 Key Performance Indicators are versatile metrics which HR leaders and managers can apply to a broad range of expected outcomes, including the development of soft skills and other measures relating to employee performance and development.

 Integrating goals into performance management tools with customizable reporting